SFB1252/talks/docs/contributing.md

 # Contributing Guidelines

-Thank you for your interest in contributing to the Research Data & Methods Workshop Series repository!
-This document provides guidelines for contributing materials, improvements, and feedback.
+Guidelines for contributing materials, improvements, and feedback to the Research Data & Methods Workshop Series repository.

 ## How to Contribute